ericyewang/ericyewang.github.io/_posts/2015-07-18-matrix-operation-tricks-in-r.md

 As we all know, carelessness in matrix manipulation might very likely result in the "<font color="red">non-conformable arguments</font>" error.
 However, you are still lucky if your **R** program terminates itself and generates an error message, since you can still locate the bug and fix it.

 When you are not lucky enough you will fall into some **R "trapps"** without even knowing it.
 These **"trapps"** is capable of remaining invisible even to the experienced **R** users.
 Worse is, they will not generate any errors hence are extremely hard to be targeted during debugging.
 I have encountered such **"trapps"** several times and it took me forever long to figure out what is wrong.
 I hope the tricks I am sharing with you can help avoid such **"trapps"**.
-But before that, let's first understand these **"trapps"** by the following simple example.
+But before that, let's first see some of these **"trapps"** in the following simple example.

 ### Can you find the trap?